Service Accounts

 At this point, you should see any assigned resources in your desktop app or the CLI.

-Click the sdm icon in the menu bar of your screen to open the desktop app and see all of the resources available to you are shown.
+To check in the desktop app, click the sdm icon in the menu bar of your screen.
+All of the resources available to you are shown.

-In the CLI, enter the command sdm status, as in the following example, to see the resources available to you.
+To check in the CLI, enter the command sdm status, as in the following example.

 $ sdm status